SISettlement Insight

 How is a car accident settlement calculated?

-Insurance companies like State Farm, GEICO, Progressive, and Allstate typically use the multiplier method: your medical bills are multiplied by a factor of 1.5 to 5 (depending on injury severity) to estimate pain and suffering, then lost wages and property damage are added to get the total settlement value.
+Insurance companies like State Farm, GEICO, Progressive, and Allstate typically use the multiplier method.
+Your medical bills are multiplied by a factor of 1.5 to 5, depending on injury severity, to estimate pain and suffering.
+Lost wages and property damage are then added to reach the total settlement value.
 This method is used by insurance adjusters and personal injury attorneys across the United States.

 How long does a car accident settlement take?

-Most car accident settlements in the United States are resolved within 6 to 18 months.
-Simple cases with clear liability and minor injuries may settle in 3-6 months, while complex cases involving surgery or disputed liability can take 1-3 years.
-According to the Insurance Research Council (IRC), the average time from accident to settlement is approximately 14.7 months.
+Most car accident settlements are resolved within 6 to 18 months.
+Simple cases with clear liability and minor injuries may settle in 3 to 6 months.
+Complex cases involving surgery or disputed liability can take 1 to 3 years.
+According to the Insurance Research Council (IRC), the average time from accident to settlement is about 14.7 months.

 Should I accept the first settlement offer?

-First offers from insurance companies like State Farm, GEICO, and Progressive are almost always lower than what your case is worth.
+First offers from insurance companies are almost always lower than what your case is worth.
 Studies by the Insurance Research Council (IRC) show initial offers average 30-50% below the final settlement amount.
-It's generally advisable to consult with a personal injury attorney before accepting any offer from an insurance adjuster.
+Consulting a personal injury attorney before accepting any offer is generally advisable.

 What factors increase a car accident settlement?

-Key factors that increase car accident settlement value include: severity of injuries (rated using AMA Guides), length of medical treatment, thorough documentation of all expenses, clear liability on the other driver, high medical bills from emergency rooms and specialists, lost wages with employer verification, and having an experienced personal injury attorney negotiate on your behalf against insurance adjusters.
+Several factors increase your settlement value.
+Injury severity, rated using AMA Guides, is the biggest driver.
+Longer medical treatment, thorough expense documentation, and clear liability on the other driver all help.
+High medical bills from emergency rooms and specialists, verified lost wages, and having an experienced attorney negotiate on your behalf also raise the final amount.

 Do I need a lawyer for a car accident settlement?